 Public Health Wales is implementing the Welsh Language Standards Regulations (No.7) 2018.

 If you wish to raise a complaint relating to Public Health Wales’ compliance with the Welsh Language Standards, you can contact us in Welsh or English.
-You'll find more information and contact details in the document below:

 let you know that we have received your concern within two working days (weekends and bank holidays not included);